 Notes

 ** Nigella seeds look a lot like black sesame seeds, but the two could not taste more different.
-Luckily sesame seeds are also wonderful on spanakopita, but note that they will taste completely different.
+Use whichever you love.

 *** If you don’t want to risk staining your towel, you can just do this in more like 8 batches with your bare hands.
 Afterwards, dab with a paper towel to make sure your spinach is totally dry.